 Linear B was the name given to an unreadable script first found during excavations at Minos in Crete by Sir Arthur Evans at the end of the nineteenth century.
 Evans judged it to be Bronze Age, and was convinced for one reason or another that the underlying language was not Greek but particular to an indigenous Cretan culture which he called, with a flourish of moronic inventiveness, Minoan.
 Evans, in the great tradition of nineteenth century archaeology, had found (founded?) a civilisation.

 The script was quietly deciphered in 1952 by Michael Ventris, an amateur philologist and professional architect who had been obsessed with the problem since boyhood.
 The language was found to be Greek after all.
-The breakthrough came when he was able to cross reference similar tablets found at Pylos on Mainland Greece by the American Archaeologist Carl Blegen in 1939, in which certain groupings of symbols present on the Knossos tablets were absent.
+The breakthrough came when he was able to cross-reference similar tablets found at Pylos on Mainland Greece in 1939 by the American Archaeologist Carl Blegen, in which certain groupings of symbols present on the Knossos tablets were absent.
 Ventris intuited that these might be Cretan place names, and this gave him the necessary key.

 This is what one of his collaborators, the archaeologist John Chadwick, had to say about him: